fplll/fplll/README.md

   the shared library (e.g. `./configure --enable-shared=yes`).
   [http://crd-legacy.lbl.gov/~dhbailey/mpdist/](http://crd-legacy.lbl.gov/~dhbailey/mpdist/)

-NOTE: If you are intending to use fplll on Windows 10, then these packages are not required before you get started.
-This is because you use fplll via the "Windows Subsystem for Linux".
-Please go straight to the instructions for [Windows 10](#windows-10).
+NOTE: If you are intending to use fplll on Windows 10, then these packages should be installed after the `Windows Subsystem for Linux` has been installed and activated.
+Please go to the [Windows 10](#windows-10) instructions for more information.

 ### Linux and MacOS ###